 15. Chicago Riverwalk

-Image Credit: Choose ChicagoChicago is a stunningly beautiful city, both in natural beauty (Lake Michigan and the Chicago River) and in its architectural design.
-One of the best ways to experience the city is by strolling along the Chicago Riverwalk, a mixed-use public space on the south bank of the main part of the Chicago River.
+Chicago is a stunningly beautiful city, both in natural beauty (Lake Michigan and the Chicago River) and in its architectural design.
+One of the best ways to experience the city is by strolling along the Chicago Riverwalk (not loading for me, please check from your end), a mixed-use public space on the south bank of the central part of the Chicago River.

 But there is much more to do along the Riverwalk than just stroll.
-With 6 unique coves, each with its one set of attractions, you could spend your entire trip just getting to know this part of town.
+With 6 unique coves, each with its own set of attractions, you could spend your entire trip just getting to know this part of town.

 Throughout the Chicago Riverwalk, you will find everything from restaurants and ice cream shops to a floating garden and boat rentals.
-Parents will like The Water Plaza (one of the coves) where they can relax by the fountains while the kids jump around in the spray.
+Parents will like The Water Plaza (one of the coves), where they can relax by the fountains while the kids jump around in the spray.

 No matter what section you decide to check out, you are bound to enjoy yourselves.
 Did we mention that it’s free?